Set Up the Traffic Nodes in an Atlas Cluster

 - Enter the following information on the Add Traffic Node page:

 - Accepting New Client Connections: Be sure this is checked; otherwise, clients will not use the traffic node.
-As soon as this option is checked, the new setting takes effect automatically via Ajax scripting, and all new BeyondTrust customer client connections are routed to the affected traffic node per the Atlas cluster configuration.
+As soon as this option is checked, the new setting takes effect automatically via Ajax scripting, and all new BeyondTrust endpoint client connections are routed to the affected traffic node per the Atlas cluster configuration.

 - Name: Enter a name that you will use to remember this node in the cluster.
 This name must be unique among all nodes in the cluster.